 All concerns reported will be treated confidentially.
 Prosafe will ensure that no retaliation is taken against a whistleblower and that reports made in good faith will have no effect on their career.

-In 2022, there were two whistleblowing cases.
-Both cases were of minor seriousness and have been closed.
+In 2024, there were six whistleblowing cases, all relating to employee relations and of minor seriousness.
+All cases have been reported to the Human Resources department and have been closed.